Green Restaurants: Learn How to Become an Eco-Friendly Restaurant

-Going green is good for the environment and a smart business decision.
-It offers cost savings, has a broad guest appeal, improves your brand reputation, and can even boost sales and profits.
+Going green and running an eco-friendly restaurant is good for the environment and a smart business decision.
+It offers cost savings, has a broad guest appeal, improves your brand reputation, and can even boost sales, profits, and positive reviews.

-While there are undoubtedly many ways to realize these benefits and become an environmentally sustainable restaurant – reducing food waste, managing your energy consumption, or creating a sustainable menu to name a few – know that you don’t have to wholeheartedly commit right out of the gate.
+While there are undoubtedly many ways to realize these benefits and follow the path of eco-conscious restaurants – reducing food waste, managing your energy consumption, or creating a sustainable menu to name a few – know that you don’t have to wholeheartedly commit right out of the gate.

 If you’re feeling stretched, take small steps.
 Make one simple change at a time.
 Over time these changes quickly add up.

-Before you know it, you’ll move beyond just a green tint to running a restaurant that – like Fields Good Chicken – is genuinely sustainable.
+Before you know it, you’ll move beyond just a green tint to running a restaurant that – like Fields Good Chicken – is genuinely eco-friendly.

 Katie is a former Content Marketing Specialist at TouchBistro where she writes about food and restaurant experiences.
 She doesn’t shy away from the finer things in life, but no matter how much success she continues to acquire, she stays true to her roots and still considers imitation crab as gourmet.
 If she isn’t writing, you can find her on a patio with friends and a pitcher of white wine sangria.